MystenLabs/seal/docs/UsingSeal.md

 });
 ```

-The on-chain decryption can then be done as follows.
-Assume we have `encryptedBytes` containing the BCS serialized encrypted object,
-and a `txBytes` containing the call to `seal_approve*` function as discussed in the [decryption](#Decryption) section.
+Assume you have:

+- `encryptedBytes`: a BCS-serialized encrypted object,
+- `txBytes`: a transaction block that calls a `seal_approve*` function (see [Decryption](#Decryption)).
-Furthermore, we assume that the Move objects for all public keys for an encryption is stored in an array called `allPublicKeys`,
+- `allPublicKeys`: an array of Move objects for all public keys in the encryption,
-and the corresponding public keys for the the derived keys are stored in an array called `correspondingPublicKeys`.
+- `correspondingPublicKeys`: the public keys that correspond to the derived keys.
-Building a transaction to decrypt the encrypted object could look like this:
+A transaction for on-chain decryption could look like this:
 ```typescript
 // Parse BCS serialized encrypted object const encryptedObject = EncryptedObject.parse(encryptedBytes);